Understanding the difference between punishment vs discipline can help guide us toward more effective parenting.

 Characteristics that distinguish positive discipline are:

-- Teaching children how to do better: The aim of positive discipline is to teach children how to do better, not to cause them suffering.
+- Teaching children how to do better: The aim of positive discipline is to teach children how to do better, not to cause them to suffer.

 - Identifying why a child is misbehaving: Kids often misbehave for a reason.
 If we can find the reason and address it, the source of the misbehavior disappears.

 - Showing a child respect: No one wants to listen to or be a disciple of someone who is disrespectful.

-- Demonstrating active listening to a child: A major way we can show our children respect is by listening to their thoughts and feelings and validating them.
+- Demonstrating active listening to a child: A primary way we can show our children respect is by listening to their thoughts and feelings and validating them.

 - Focusing on solutions: Instead of punishing kids for wrongdoing, parents can work on solutions to problems.

 Unquestionably, the best teachers are those who connect with their students in a way that makes their students want to listen, pay attention, and learn.

-So in order to successfully discipline our children, we first need to establish a connected, loving relationship that will inspire kids to not only behave better in the moment but long-term.
+So to successfully discipline our children, we first need to establish a connected, loving relationship that will inspire kids to behave better in the moment and long term.

 The benefits of disciplining instead of punishing children